 It goes without saying that if your site isn’t ranking well on major search engines, nobody will be able to find you.
-If you’ve worked hard at improving your ranking, then change your URL or move your website, it can all be unravelled in a flash.
+If you’ve worked hard at improving your ranking, then change your URL or move your website, it can all be unraveled in a flash.

 301 redirects automatically send visitors and search engines to your new URL, and making appropriate use of them is vital for maintaining your current search ranking.
 What’s more, plugins such as Pretty Links can make implementing them a snap.